nickgraffis/headless-calendar-fns/docs/deeper.md

 ## Timezones

 Inside of the `hour`, `day`, and `minute` views you get a `isCurrentHour`, `isToday`, and `isCurrentMinute` boolean.
-When you pass in a timezone to your function it will use that timezone when determining the current hour, day, or minute.
+When you pass in a `timeZone` to your function it will use that timezone when determining the current hour, day, or minute.

 ```js
 import createCalendar from 'headless-calendar-fns';